-\paragraph{Evidence that ICL is implicitly a gradient-based learning mechanism} We started with the question of whether ICL could be a processing mechanism of LLMs that can capture the flexibility and adaptability of human learning mechanisms.
-One type of learning mechanism that supports flexible adaptation to data is gradient descent.
-Motivated by previous theoretical proposals that ICL could involve functional gradient descent or implicit fine-tuning, we attempted to better characterize what kind of learning ICL is in actual models.
-We focused on one particular aspect of ICL: whether it involves an implicit gradient component during the forward computation.
-We differ from previous approaches for analyzing ICL in that we test standard LLMs with natural language data.
-Having established a connection between ICL and human structural priming, we used the IFE to diagnose whether LLMs behave as if they are implicitly performing gradient descent when processing a prime sentence.
 We found that LLMs do indeed display the IFE in many cases, particularly in larger models.
-These findings support the hypothesis that a gradient computation is implicitly performed in the forward pass of ICL.
-Differences between models suggests that ICL as a gradient-descent-like process arises only in larger models.
-More speculatively, these results raise the possibility that gradient-based learning might be a crucial property that enables generalization from a small number of samples, an ability that is shared by human learners and (to some extent) LLMs performing ICL.
-Our study not only provides behavioral results that align LLMs' behaviors with human behaviors on structural priming at the processing mechanism level, but also demonstrates the possibility of studying the nature of ICL with off-the-shelf pre-trained LLMs and with naturalistic data.
+These findings support the hypothesis that an error signal is implicitly computed in the forward pass of ICL.
+Differences between models suggests that ICL only takes on a gradient-descent-like nature in larger models.
+More speculatively, these results raise the possibility that error-driven learning might be a crucial property that enables generalization from a small number of samples, an ability that is shared by human learners and (to some extent) LLMs performing ICL.
+Our study not only provides behavioral results that align LLM and human behavior in structural priming at the processing mechanism level, but also demonstrates the possibility of studying the nature of ICL with off-the-shelf pre-trained LLMs and with naturalistic data.

-\paragraph{ICL as a consequence of language modeling?} ICL is typically understood as involving demonstration-answer pairs in the prompt.
-Inspired by data-centric views that explain ICL from the distributional properties of pre-training data, we proposed a generalized notion of ICL that is sensitive to general parallelisms.
-As a result, any text in the prompt could serve as an implicitly defined ``task'' of \textit{following the template provided in the context and generating a parallel structure}.
+\paragraph{ICL as a consequence of language modeling} ICL is typically understood as involving demonstration-answer pairs in the prompt.
+Inspired by data-centric views that explain ICL from the distributional properties of pre-training data , we proposed a generalized notion of ICL that is sensitive to general parallelisms.
 Therefore, ICL could be viewed as a side product of the general propensity for structural parallelism in the language modeling task.
-We leave this perspective for future investigation.
+We leave this perspective for future study.